 If you're working with batts, you likely have 8-foot lengths and won't have to trim for length at all.
 Gently press the insulation into the opening between the wall studs, trimming around electrical outlets.

 Snug-fitting insulation will stay put without fastening, but faced insulation is available with stapling flanges - extra paper facing along each side edge that allows you to staple it to the side of the wall stud.
 Open-faced insulation can't be stapled, so it needs to fit snugly for friction to hold it in place.

-- When you're finished, launder your work clothes in a load separate from your regular wash and run the rinse cycle twice.
+- When finished, launder your work clothes in a load separate from your regular wash and run the rinse cycle twice.